 I teach courses on evolutionary psychology, critical thinking, critical issues in psychology, and philosophy & sociology of science.
 I typically teach four courses per year (2-2 load), some of which are in psychology and some of which are in the interdisciplinary Bachelor of Arts & Science program (to which I am cross-appointed).
-Syllabi for these courses are available by clicking on the course names.
+Syllabi for the courses in my current course rotation are available by clicking on the course names.

 PSYC*3100 Evolutionary Psychology: this is a large lecture-based course which first introduces the tenets of evolutionary theory, and then applies them to a number of topics including kinship, non-kin cooperation, conflict, mating, parenting, personality, and cultural evolution.
 For the “toolbox” lectures at the start, I have gone “back to the blackboard” instead of using PowerPoint, and this has received many positive comments from students.
 I am very demanding, but students always say it’s a fun course.

 PSYC*3000 Historical and Critical Perspectives on Psychology: this is a discussion-based course on historical issues in psychology and on critical issues that continue to apply today.
 In addition to covering major historical schools of thought, we cover such topics as universality vs. generalizability, nature-nurture interactions, determinism and free will, philosophy of science, behavioural algorithms, science & politics, and applying psychological knowledge.
 This course has a heavy emphasis on participation, critical thinking, and creativity.

 ASCI*1120 Society & Inquiry II: this lecture-based course is part of the Arts & Science program core.
 In it, we examine how we know what we know, and what social and psychological forces cause us to sometimes believe things that are not correct.
 It incorporates philosophy of science and the sociology of science, and it functions very much as a course in bullshit detection, um, I mean critical thinking.